curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 ```

 ### Non-interactive use
 You supply a plaintext password file as argument to the `--password` flag.
+The data in the file consists of the raw characters of the password, followed by a single newline.

 **Note**:
 Supplying the password directly as part of the command line is not encouraged, but you can always use shell trickery to get round this restriction.